• Skip to primary navigation

 One of these cases was filed in 2014 after a baby was born with permanent paralysis in one arm.
 The obstetrician who delivered the baby pulled too hard when the shoulder was stuck in the birth canal.

-The jury in the case agreed that the doctor was negligent and awarded the family $3 million.[5]
+The jury agreed that the doctor was negligent and awarded the family $3 million.[5]

 In another case, a newborn baby developed jaundice in 2003.
 The medical staff neglected to treat the condition, which, if untreated in a baby, can cause brain damage.